ihkcreations/Moment-of-Inertia-of-A-Fly-Wheel-Calculator/README.md

     <img src="https://github.com/ihkcreations/Moment-of-Inertia-of-A-Fly-Wheel-Calculator/blob/main/image-assets/image_two.png">
 </p>

     This calculation was done using the PC application.
-All the values except the Angular Velocity and Moment of Inertia was acquired from the simulation.
+All the values were acquired from the simulation except the Angular Velocity and Moment of Inertia.

 <br>